johnwickerson/ee_modules/README.md

 Dependency graphs for each theme in the Imperial EE syllabus.

-There is one dependency graph for each theme.

 In each graph, each module is a node, containing the module code and the module title.
 An arrow from module A to module B means that one of module A's ILOs is "built upon" by module B. The definition of "built upon" is left open for module leaders to interpret differently; sometimes it means that module B only makes sense once module A has been taken; other times it indicates that modules A and B cover related topics but there isn't a hard prerequisite between them.

+There is one dependency graph for each theme.
+Several modules belong to more than one theme.
+The modules in each graph are coloured by year.
+The modules with a thick outline are the "major modules" for that theme.
+The modules with a thin outline have a less substantial link to that theme.
+The modules with a dashed outline are not part of that theme but they present material that modules within the theme build upon.

 ## Why?